Greg Germann: 1990s success and Ally McBeal

 After Child's Play 2 and Once Around were released, he gained fame as a character named Petey in the 1994 critical and commercial success Clear and Present Danger, and landed a supporting role as Rico on the sitcom Ned & Stacey, which lasted from 1995 to 1997.

-In 1997, after Ned & Stacey, Germann was offered the role as Richard Fish on the legal - comedy series Ally McBeal which he played for five seasons, from 1997 to 2002.
+In 1997, after Ned & Stacey, Germann was offered the role as Richard Fish on the legal-comedy series Ally McBeal which he played for five seasons, from 1997 to 2002.
 During this time, he received three nominations for the Screen Actors Guild awards, winning one.
 Germann directed a few Ally McBeal episodes, including "Fear of Flirting" (season 5, episode 4).
 He appeared on ABC's In Case of Emergency as Sherman Yablonsky until it was canceled after one season, and was also in the pilot episode of Eureka.
 He did not reprise the role, and his character's disappearance was explained in the official comic book as having been reassigned to Alaska.

 2000s work

-After Ally McBeal ended Germann starring in several films, including Down to Earth, Sweet November, and Joe Somebody, all being released in 2001.
+After Ally McBeal ended Germann starred in several films, including Down to Earth, Sweet November, and Joe Somebody, all being released in 2001.
 He guest-appeared twice on The Bernie Mac Show.

 He got lead roles in 2005 in the family comedies Family Plan and Down and Derby.